Vaulthalla Logo

 Archive-tier objects may be indexed but skipped for body download until restored by the provider.
 Sync dry-run output reports archive-tier download skips when they are detected.

-Web Console
+Vault Web Console Settings

-• API key and bucket.
+• Upstream provider API key and upstream bucket.

 • Storage tier.